-- 4.26 These are of two types: clients either resident or whose place of belonging is situated within other EU states and/or clients who reside/belong outside of the EU. - 4.27 If an individual receives services for a non-business purpose, i.e. in their own personal capacity, for VAT purposes they belong where they have their "usual place of residence".
-"Usual place of residence" does not have to mean permanent residence although length of stay is a factor. - 4.28 Three factors determine "usual place of residence".
-These are established in a Tribunal decision of US AA Limited (LON/92/19504) as:

-- (a) where the person actually lives irrespective of homes and other countries;

-- (b) where their family is; or

-- (c) where their job is.
+- 4.26 For individuals receiving services in a personal capacity, section 9 VATA provides that they belong where they have their "usual place of residence or permanent address".
+"Usual place of residence" does not have to mean permanent residence although length of stay is a factor. - 4.27 Three factors determine "usual place of residence".
+These are established in a Tribunal decision of US AA Limited (LON/92/19504) as: - (a) where the person actually lives irrespective of homes and other countries; - (b) where their family is; or - (c) where their job is.